 Frasier meanwhile after chickening out and leaving Daphne at a rally decides to make a stand over a non issue at his work which results in him getting fired by his new boss the sweet natured Kenny.

-Feeling guilty at having fired him Kenny tries to get Frasier his job back, and though he succeeds he himself is fired.
+Feeling guilty at having fired him Kenny tries to get Frasier his job back, and though he succeeds, Kenny is himself is fired.

 Frasier then tries to recruit all of KACL’s talent including Bulldog to help him get Kenny’s job back but in doing so he gets all of them including himself fired.